Mets take advantage of a young Nationals’ bullpen, rally to win opener of twin bill

 At first, he couldn’t do that, yielding three runs on four hits in a hide-your-eyes third.
 The Mets scored again in the fifth, once Ross walked Jeff McNeil and Michael Conforto singled him in.
 But the offense, paced by Soto, kept beating the Mets’ pitchers.
 Soto smacked a three-run homer in the first inning on Tuesday, then walked, singled, singled and struck out Wednesday.
 Luis García punched a two-run double in the fifth and crossed home on Adams’s RBI single.
 Their efforts built a two-run cushion for the pen.

 Klobosits faced the top of New York’s order with mixed results in the seventh.
 Brandon Nimmo led off with a single, McNeil flew out, Pete Alonso cracked an RBI double and Klobosits, a 26-year-old righty, had left-handers Smith and Conforto to get through.
-He debuted on July 30 after dominating in Class AA and AAA this season.
+He debuted July 30 after dominating in Class AA and AAA this season.
 Part of that was not allowing a single hit to a lefty in the minors.
-So he attacked Smith and Conforto and induced two pop-ups.
+So he attacked Smith and Conforto and induced two popups.

-But Thompson, a 23, couldn’t hold the Mets back in the eighth.
+But Thompson, 23, couldn’t hold the Mets back in the eighth.
 J.D.
 Davis lined a leadoff double on Thompson’s 98-mph, down-the-middle sinker.
 The next batter, Jonathan Villar, sacrificed himself with a bunt to Thompson, though reached second when Thompson’s errant throw skipped into right field.
 Davis scored easily on the error.

 Thompson, acquired in the trade that sent Hudson to the San Diego Padres, logged his worst of four outings for Washington (and the eight in his young career): one inning, three hits, two runs (one earned) and a loss.
 The growing pains continue.